TheTerminalCafe/hugo-ttc-source/readme.md

 **8.articleImage:**
  Just like the last one articleImage or banner states the image that we will use as your article's banner.
 ArticleImage should be placed on the same folder and same level as the main markdown file and should follow the naming convention.
 To use your articleImage paste the relative path so that we can pick and place in the website.
 Using this is mandatory
   Usage: ``articleImage: /news/pos-20221101/pos-banner-20221101.png``

+**9.draft:**
+ Draft tag makes the post draft means this will not show the page anywhere default value is true.
+If you want to post but dont show them make it true.
+  Usage: ``draft: "true"``

  **Example**
  ```